 WELL DONE JONATHAN!

 Well done to Bedwatch team member Jonathan Kalala who'll be on leave for a few months playing semi-professional football.
 Wishing you all the very best Jonathan, and remember to send us a postcard from your travels.

 Our next Door Supervisors course is 26th/27th/28th and 29th March.
 We are always looking for staff with DS licences so let us know if there is anyone you know who might like to attend.
 We can give referrals a little discount too.
-Also, for our Bedwatch team, if you are not PMVA (Prevention and Management of Violence and Aggression) trained we have a course coming up in April so reserve your place.
-The skills taught make it essential training for our Bedwatch teams.
-It is based over four days, so you'll need to allocate your time off, but there's no charge and is another great certificate to add to your skills portfolio.
+Also, for our Bedwatch team, iif you are not PMVA (Prevention and Management of Violence and Aggression) trained we have a course running in Ipswich from the 2nd to the 4th March, and then in Colchester from the 23rd to 25th March.
+The skills taught make it essential training for our bedwatch team.
+Please contact Loren URGENTLY to book your place.
+You'll need to allocate your time off, but there's no charge and is another great certificate to add to your skills portfolio.

 FIRST AID AT WORK CERTIFICATE

 Did you know that as off April you will need to have a valid First Aid At Work Certificate as a minimum and be valid for a minimum of 12 months before you can attend a Door Supervisor Course?

 SECURITY FOR THE SECRETARY OF HEALTH

 We were proud to have provided security for Secretary of Health's recent visit to Colchester Hospital.

 DOG UNITS – COLCHESTER TOWN CENTRE

 We are proud to announce that, in conjunction with our partners DK9, we will once again be providing regular dog search units in the town centre on selected weekend nights.
 Funded by Our Colchester, these patrols significantly boost the safety and security of both customers on a night out and business owners.